 - Plan to wait at least 20-30 minutes during peak times

-- Can order to go from the side window
+- Can order to-go from the side window

-We ordered a rock crab, the Cioppino, an oyster shooter and onion rings.
+We ordered a rock crab, the Cioppino, an oyster shooter, and onion rings.
 Here are my thoughts.

 Onion rings – Amie and I both agreed, these were probably the best onion rings we had ever had.
 At least I can’t remember when I have had better ones.
 Flakey and deep-fried to perfection but not overly breaded.
 A must order.

-Update 2017 – I went again and I ordered the Cioppino again.
+Update 2017 – I went again, and I ordered the Cioppino again.
 It was even better then I remembered.

-Make sure to not wear nice clothes if you are ordering crab as you will have to crack some of the pieces and it can get messy.
+Make sure not to wear nice clothes if you are ordering crab as you will have to crack some of the pieces, and it can get messy.

-All in all this place was amazing.
-It is on the pricey side if you order like we did but you can’t say you didn’t get the freshest food when you see it sitting in a tank across the restaurant.
-I have no problem recommending this place so check it out and let me know what you think in the comments.
+All in all, this place was amazing.
+It is on the pricey side if you order like we did, but you can’t say you didn’t get the freshest food when you see it sitting in a tank across the restaurant.
+I have no problem recommending this place, so check it out and let me know what you think in the comments.